Link prediction: Cosine similarity

 After normalizing the attribute values, computing the cosine between the two vectors is a good measure of similarity, with higher values indicating higher similarity.

 Mixed methods

 Mixed methods combine attribute and topology based methods.

 Graph embeddings

 Graph embeddings also offer a convenient way to predict links.
 Graph embedding algorithms, such as Node2vec, learn an embedding space in which neighboring nodes are represented by vectors so that vector similarity measures, such as dot product similarity, or euclidean distance, hold in the embedding space.
 These similarities are functions of both topological features and attribute-based similarity.
 One can then use other machine learning techniques to predict edges on the basis of vector similarity.

 Probabilistic relationship models

-A probabilistic relational model (PRM) specifies a template for a probability distribution over a databases.
+A probabilistic relational model (PRM) specifies a template for a probability distribution over databases.
 The template describes the relational schema for the domain, and the probabilistic dependencies between attributes in the domain.
 A PRM, together with a particular database of entities and unobserved links, defines a probability distribution over the unobserved links.